sinclairzx81/appex/readme.md

 ## overview

-appex is a nodejs web framework built around the TypeScript programming language and compiler.
-It enables developers to create and route http endpoints with TypeScript modules and functions and also offers nodejs developers reflection and type introspection services found in others platforms such as .net.
+appex is a nodejs web framework built around the TypeScript programming language and compiler. appex lets developers create and route http endpoints with TypeScript modules and functions, as well as providing nodejs developers reflection and type introspection services found in platforms such as .net.

 * [getting started](#getting_started)
 	* [application](#application)